Gpharmacist/Tchnical-Inspection/readme.md

-"This is a web page project ofr technical inspection administration"
+# This is a web page project ofr technical inspection administration